eisenba/py-api-challenge/README.md

 1. citylist.json
    - JSON file containing city, country, and coordinates for cities whose weather data is available at openweathermap.org
    - Columns:
-   -- 'id': id for the city
+   -- 'id' : id for the city
-   -- 'name': name of city
+   -- 'name' : name of city
-   -- 'state': state where the city is located (US only)
+   -- 'state' : state where the city is located (US only)
-   -- 'country': two letter abbreviation for the country where the city is located
+   -- 'country' : two letter abbreviation for the country where the city is located
-   -- 'coord': dictionary containing the latitude and longitude of the city. format = {'lon':longitude, 'lat':latitude}
+   -- 'coord' : dictionary containing the latitude and longitude of the city. format = {'lon':longitude, 'lat':latitude}
    - obtained from http://bulk.openweathermap.org/sample/ on 10/13/2020
 2. VacationPy
    - Directory containing the vacation location analysis.